Karl Jaspers Forum, Target Article 16, 16 March 1999

 of pursuing one's goals despite the natural inaccessibility.

-In other words, consciousness implies both the wish and
+In other words, consciousness implies both wish and

 activity, and, virtually, the integrity of the self.
 That

-is, one has to act consistently to remain a conscious being;
+is, one needs to act consistently to remain a conscious being;

 otherwise, any activity is bound to degrade into a kind of